microsoft/microsoft-ui-xaml/.github/ISSUE_TEMPLATE/discussion.md

 ---

 <!-- This is a template for discussion issues.
-These issues invite members of our community to discuss any topics or ideas related to WinUI.
+Discussion issues can be about any topics or ideas related to WinUI.
 For example, you might start a Discussion issue to see if others are interested in a cool new idea you've been thinking about that isn't quite ready to be filed as a more formal Feature Proposal.